StanfordSpezi/SpeziAccount/Sources/SpeziAccount/SpeziAccount.docc/AccountKey/Adding new Account Values.md

 This is done by implementing a ``DataDisplayView`` or ``DataEntryView`` respectively.

-- Note: The `User Interfaces that are provided by default` section provides an overview when SpeziAccount is able to provide default user interfaces.
+- Note: The <doc:User-Interfaces-that-are-provided-by-default> section provides an overview when SpeziAccount is able to provide default user interfaces.

 The code example below implements a custom `EntryView` and `DisplayView` and updates the `AccountKey` declaration from above to use the new views.